 Before I get into how I treat my own depression naturally, I want to talk a little bit about traditional medication.
 Take it if you need it.
 You aren't a failure if your type of depression doesn't respond to natural treatment.
 Not at all, not even a little bit.
 Different things work for different people and that is perfectly okay.
 You are not a failure if natural remedies work for awhile and then stop working.
 If you need meds to get through especially hard periods of life that's okay.
 We all need to take care of our mental health in a way that works for us.
 I'm pro-meds, pro-doctors, pro-therapy, pro-you taking care of you.

 As always, treat/manage your depression under the supervision of a medical professional.
 If you're on medication already it's important to talk to your doctor before taking vitamins or supplements.
 Some of them can even induce mania in people with bipolar, so always do your research and let your doctor know how you're doing.
-I've included some affiliate links to products I love.
-I will get a small percentage of the sales at no cost to you.

 This is a blog about self-love, of course, this is number one.
 Let me tell you why.
 When I didn't love myself I had no motivation to take care of my mental health.
 It wasn't a priority.
 I filled myself with food to make myself feel better.
 I actively hurt myself to make myself feel better and I surrounded myself with people who didn't love me because having someone, anyone, was better than nothing.
 Healthy coping mechanisms?
-I didn't have them
+I didn't have them.

 That's why self-love is important to me.
 It was the turning point of me caring about myself and my mental health.
 It's hard to take care of someone you don't like.
 It's harder to take care of someone you're actively loathing.
 That's why learning how to love yourself as a person and then taking care of you is so important.
 Nothing works long-term without it.